lizgarseeyah/Image-Classifier/README.md

                       manager called "active_session" that can be used to maintain an active session during long running processes.

-This projects builds an image classifier using PyTorch.
+This projects builds an image classifier using PyTorch, NVIDIA GPU.
 The trained image classifier is used to identify a set of images.